M-watermelon/M-watermelon/README.md

    - Minimal experience with binary exploitation

  ### CTF (Capture The Flag) competition achievements:
- - Fourth Place in PicoCTF for US Middle Schools
+ - Fourth Place in PicoCTF 2021 for US Middle Schools
+ - Participant in PicoCTF 2022 and Cyberstart 2022
  - NCSF Scholarship Finalist (Qualified for it in both PicoCTF 2022 and Cyberstart 2022)(Viewable [here](https://www.nationalcyberscholarship.org/winners-2022) under IL finalists)
  - Silver and Bronze award winner in Cyberstart 2022
  - Participant of beta test Magnetic Rock CTF event on ranges.io (invite only) 2022